invicticide/fractive/examples/basic/source/text.md

 Fractive stories are written in Markdown, and you can add (optional) game logic in Javascript.
 Stories consist of "sections", which you might think of like one page of a book.
 Typically a section will give you a bit of narrative and then present one or more choices to the player; each choice takes the story to a different section, and in a different direction.

 In Markdown, you declare the beginning of a new section by enclosing the section name (which must be unique!) in double curly braces.
-The section you're reading right now is called `Start` which is a special section name that indicates where the story begins.
+The section you're reading right now is called `\{{Start}}` which is a special section name that indicates where the story begins.

 [Link to another section]({@AnotherSection})